Tommy-Long4358/Brain-Anomaly-Detection/README.md

 - Tumor Test Data: 2600 images

 ## Training
-The model was trained exclusively on normal brain CT images.
+The model was trained exclusively on normal brain CT train images.
 This allowed the model to be able to reconstruct normal brain CT images with a low reconstruction error.

 ![Training Graph](assets/train_results.png)